scaleway/serverless-gateway/README.md

 make get-token
 ```

-The generated token is needed to authenticate against all calls to modify the gateway.
+The generated token will be used to authenticate against all calls that modify the gateway.

 *5. Add a route*